Mini solar tower powered by fresnel lens

 This is an attempt to generate electricity using a very small scale solar tower, or heat tube as I sometimes call it.
 The source of concentrated solar energy is a large fresnel lens from a rear projection TV.

-Mini solar tower test setup showing the fresnel lens.
+Mini solar tower (v7) with Fresnel lens.

 The amount of insolation for Ottawa, Ontario, Canada for July is around 866 watts per square meter.
 My fresnel lens is 2'x4' or 0.74 square meters.
 0.74 x 866 means my fresnel lens should be receiving 640 watts.
 Given the number of grooves per inch of my fresnel lens I'm sure it's quite inefficient and so the absorber will receive much less than this and I've read that solar towers are not very efficient but even 6.4 watts is 1% efficiency which seems like it'd be possible.